-Margin of bacterial colony: The margin or edge of a colony may be an important characteristic in identifying organisms.
+Margin of the bacterial colony: The margin or edge of a colony may be an important characteristic in identifying organisms.
 Common examples are entire (smooth), irregular, undulate (wavy), lobate, curled, filiform, etc.

 Colonies that are irregular in shape and/or have irregular margins are likely to be motile organisms.
 Highly motile organisms swarmed over the culture media, such as Proteus spp.